-[&]quot;Managed Care Contract" - as defined in the Terms of Certification.
+"Managed Care Contract" - as defined in the Terms of Certification.

-- "Managed Medicaid Plan" A contract between a state Medicaid agency and a Payor whereby the state pays the Payor to provide medical services to the state's Medicaid beneficiaries through the Payor's network. - "Measured Payor" A Payor that meets the definition set forth in Section 3.1(a). - "Measured Payor Contract" a contract as defined in Section 3.1(b). - "Medicare Advantage Plan" A contract between the federal government and a Payor whereby the federal government pays the Payor to provide medical services to Medicare beneficiaries through the Payor's network. - "National Insurance Network" shall mean a multi-state network that provides coverage to a payor's members outside the payor's service area, but which does not pay claims directly to the New Health System. - "Never In-Network Discount" The discount described in Section 6.3. - "Never In-Network Payor" A Payor that has never had a Managed Care Contract with any COPA Party and was therefore never in-network. - "Non-Hospital Outpatient Payment Deviation" The deviation calculated as set forth in Appendix 3. - "Outpatient Baseline Amount" The baseline amount calculated as set forth in Appendix 2. - "Outpatient Collections Amount" The amount described in Section 6.2. - "Outpatient Payment Deviation" The deviation calculated as set forth in Appendix 2. - "Outpatient Payment Indices" The indices calculated as set forth in Appendix 2. - "Payment Deviations" The deviations, whether greater or lesser, of the post-Closing adjusted pricing from the Payment Indices as increased by applicable inflation adjustments. - "Payment Indices" The indices calculated as set forth in Appendices 1 through 4. - "Physician Inflation Adjustment" The Hospital Inflation Adjustment without the Quality Adjustment Factor.
+"Managed Medicaid Plan" - A contract between a state Medicaid agency and a Payor whereby the state pays the Payor to provide medical services to the state's Medicaid beneficiaries through the Payor's network.

+"Medicare Advantage Plan" - A contract between the federal government and a Payor whereby the federal government pays the Payor to provide medical services to Medicare beneficiaries through the Payor's network.

+"Memorandum of Approval" - The memorandum described in Section 3.1(f)(i).

+"National Insurance Network" - A multi-state network that provides coverage to a payor's members outside the payor's service area, but which does not pay claims directly to the New Health System.

+"Never In-Network Discount" - The discount described in Section 5.2.

+Addendum 1 - Page 2

+"Never In-Network Payor" - A Payor that has never had a Managed Care Contract with any COPA Party and was therefore never in-network.

+"Physician Inflation Adjustment" - The Hospital Inflation Adjustment without the Quality Adjustment Factor.